markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ## Setext headings

-A [setext heading](@) consists of one or more lines of text, each containing at least one [non-whitespace character], with no more than 3 spaces indentation, followed by a [setext heading underline].
+A [setext heading](@) consists of one or more lines of text, not interrupted by a blank line, of which the first line does not have more than 3 spaces of indentation, followed by a [setext heading underline].
 The lines of text must be such that, were they not followed by the setext heading underline, they would be interpreted as a paragraph:  they cannot be